Homemade Pizza – who doesn’t like pizza?

 - Dust a large tray with some flour and place the four balls of dough onto it.
 Prepare a piece of cling film with some oil spread onto it and place it on top of the dough (oily side touches the dough) Make sure that cling film covers all the dough so it will not dry.
 Leave dough on the side to proof until it rises to another half of its size, this takes 3hrs approximately.

 - In the meantime you can start preparing your chosen toppings.
-In this recipe we used a base of chopped tomatoes, buffalo mozzarella (make sure this is drained properly – you do not want any liquid running on top of your pizza base!) peas and oregano.
+In this recipe we used a base of chopped tomatoes (check out our recipe for tomato sauce), buffalo mozzarella (make sure this is drained properly – you do not want any liquid running on top of your pizza base!) peas and oregano.

 - Pre-heat the oven on the highest heat.